kiwicom/navigation-compose-typed/readme.md

 Major features:

 - Complex types' support, including nullability for primitive types - the only condition is that the type has to be serializable with KotlinX.Serializable library.
-- Based on official Kotlin Serialization compiler plugin - no slowdown with KSP or KAPT.
+- Based on the official Kotlin Serialization compiler plugin - no slowdown with KSP or KAPT.
 - All Jetpack Navigation Compose features: e.g. `navigateUp()` after a deeplink preserves the top-level shared arguments.
 - Few simple functions, no new complex `NavHost` or `NavController` types; this allows covering other Jetpack Navigation Compose extensions.
 - Gradual integration, feel free to onboard just a part of your app.